NateEag/how-i-code/content/dates-and-times.rst

 datetimes) should always include a timezone, which should almost always be the common timezone used for storage throughout the system.

-If perceived time matters to the system, it should let users choose a timezone other than the system's default.
-To display perceived times accurately, a log of every timezone each user has ever used must be kept, as well as the datetime of each timezone change.
-The timezone change log can then be used to compute correct user-relative times throughout the system.
-For datetimes preceding the user's creation, it is necessary to assume their first timezone applies.
-That level of accuracy is not necessary for all software, but it cannot be introduced after the fact, so it should be considered carefully when beginning new projects.
+If perceived time impacts system behavior, it must record each user's active timezone.
+To track perceived times accurately, each time a user sets their timezone, record it and the datetime it was chosen.
+The resulting timezone log can be used to compute correct user-relative times across the project's history.
+For datetimes preceding the user's creation, assume their first timezone applies.

+Not all software needs that sort of accuracy, but it cannot be introduced after the fact, so consider this up front.

 Dates should include``date`` in their name, often as a prefix to a past-tense verb (``date_created``).
 Similarly, datetimes should include ``time`` in their